quilaquedi/word-trail/README.md

 Start the server: `npm run dev`

+(Note: if you run `vercel env pull` again after installation, you will need to remove all empty `LOCAL_` variables from the `.env.local` file for the local development version to work.)

 Run tests: `npm run test`

 To add and remove texts from the database, see `scripts/README.md`

-Note: if you run `vercel env pull` again after installation, you will need to remove all empty `LOCAL_` variables from the `.env.local` file for the local development version to work.
+For other webapp-related commands, see `package.json`.

+## Project Structure

+This repository is mostly structured as a SvelteKit project.
+The web app, frontend and backend, uses the SvelteKit template.
+However data used in the app is generated offline by Python scripts, and loaded into a database.

+- `src`, `static`, and `tests` directories, as well as most configuration files, concern the webapp.

+- `scripts` and `data` directories are outside of the webapp (see the `.vercelignore` file) .

+In more detail:

+- `src` contains JavaScript code for both the backend and frontend code.
+Code which runs on the server only (the backend) is in the `lib/server` directory, or has suffix `.server.ts`.
+See [SvelteKit docs](https://kit.svelte.dev/docs/project-structure) for more info on directory structure.
+- `static` is mostly unused and serves static assets for the web app.
+- `tests` contains browser-based tests using the [Playwright](https://playwright.dev/docs/writing-tests) library.
+- `scripts` contains Python scripts for loading data into databases, to be used by the web app.
+See [scripts/README.md](scripts/README.md) for more information.